 Fraud in the mobile performance marketing industry is showing no signs of slowing down in the near future.
 As advertisers continue to develop innovative monetization strategies for their apps, clever publishers are creating innovative fraud methods in tandem.
 It’s crucial for the health and longevity of your network to educate your entire company on what current methods of fraud are prevalent and how to combat them to stay one step ahead.

-To learn more about performance marketing fraud, join the TUNE webinar next Tuesday, “Face the F Word: How to Understand and Fight Fraud.”
+To learn more about performance marketing fraud, join TUNE for our webinar on May 24, “Face the F Word: How to Understand and Fight Fraud.”

 Never miss a thing!